Chapter 5 : Captured

 Lily shook her head furiously.
 "It doesn't matter who it was, James.
 It was wrong!"

 "Oh, will you shut up about the stupid context?"
 Lily cried, her eyebrows wrinkling together in exasperation.
 "I could care less about what made you hit him.
-The fact remains that you punched him
+The fact remains that you punched him.
+On purpose!"

 I was taken aback by her use of such a word.
 I flashed back briefly to earlier in the year when she'd been called the exact term by a boy she'd once considered a friend.
 I shuddered with remembrance of the encounter.
 My voice got quiet.
 "I was only trying to protect you."

 "Protect me?"
 Lily was flabbergasted.
 "I don't need you to protect me, okay, James?
 I can protect my own honor just fine, thanks."

 I'd run out of words to validate my actions.
 Not that they'd even been justifiable to begin with.
 "I'm sorry."
 I finally said.

 She sighed, frustrated.
 "Jefferson is a grade-A dolt.
 On that much we can agree.
 But that's no excuse for what you did."

 With that, she turned and walked away.
 I closed my eyes for half a beat, hating myself.
 How could I have been so stupid?

 I grudgingly walked the opposite direction, towards a bathroom.
 The last thing I needed was to collide with Cornwall again in the infirmary.